 The Company considers share capital, share premium, statutory reserves and other reserves as part of the capital.
 The Company's policy is to maintain capital base adequate to its investments in subsidiaries so as to maintain investor, creditor and market confidence, sustain future development of the business and meet the capital requirements related to its funding operations.
 There are no regulatory capital requirements for the Company and there have been no significant changes in the Company's management of capital during the year.
-However, the Company and its parent company Home Credit Group B.V. are included in a regulated group of PPF Financial Holdings B.V.
+However, the Company is included in a regulated group of PPF Financial Holdings B.V.